2011 Kyrgyz presidential election: Candidates

 The incumbent Otunbayeva stated that she would not run in the election.
 Omurbek Tekebayev, party leader of the opposition Ata Meken Socialist Party, declared he would not be a candidate for the presidency on 22 September.

 Campaign

 Atambayev had the most funds for his campaign and gained a significant share of exposure, thus he said the election could be over in one round.
 He added "I have bright hopes; it is time for our country to live, achieve harmony and flourish.
 People are tired of political battles and meetings."
-However Tashiyev and Adakha Madumarov on multiple occasions suggested that there could be vote-rigging during the election.
+However Tashiyev and Madumarov on multiple occasions suggested that there could be vote-rigging during the election.
 Tashiyev said that: "The main thing is that there should be no evidence of fraud and the election results must not be falsified."

 Following the ethnic riots in 2010, tensions between the indigenous Kyrgyz and Uzbeks continue to be volatile in the south with the region being viewed as a political battleground.

 Opinion polls

-Opinion polls suggested Atambayev was the clear favourite.
-Madumarov and Tashiyev, both from the south, being Atambayev's closest challengers.
+Opinion polls suggested Atambayev was the clear favourite, with Madumarov and Tashiyev, both from the south, being Atambayev's closest challengers.